The Supreme Court Just Gutted the Clean Water Act

 The case had been moving through the courts for more than 15 years.
 On paper, Sacket v.
 EPA came down to the question of whether or not the federal government could penalise an Idaho couple (Chantal and Mike Sackett) for building a house on their own land without a permit.
 But the bigger question at stake has always been about whether the EPA has the authority to meaningfully monitor and protect streams and wetlands from unfettered development and other polluting activities.

 Healthy, intact wetlands help control flooding, filter water, and provide critical habitat for plants and animals.
-All of those ecosystem services are endangered nationwide by the SCOTUS ruling.
+All of those ecosystem services are endangered nationwide by the SCOTUS ruling, said Ryan.

 Many aspects of the long-embattled case have come down to semantics: Specifically, there’s been much argument about what it means for waters to have a “significant nexus” of connectivity and what the phrase “waters of the United States” (typically abbreviated as WOTUS) applies to and protects.
 But in the new ruling, the majority opinion justices abandoned some of those previously well-trod arguments and laid out their own definitions.